-Located on a historic homestead in the pristine Sierra Valley just north of Lake Tahoe, you'll find the furniture artist's studio filled with a menagerie of artifacts, tools, vintage parts, organic findings and wood. ... lots of beautiful and exceptional hard woods.
+Located in the beautiful Paradise Valley of Montana, north of Yellowstone National Park and just south of Livingston.
+There you'll find the artist's studio filled with a menagerie of artifacts, tools, vintage parts, organic findings and wood - lots of beautiful and exceptional hard woods.

-Authenticity and tenacity, remnants of yesteryear, are alive and thriving today
+Authenticity and tenacity, remnants of yesteryear, are still alive and thriving

 The artist's use of antique and modern technologies, along with a refreshing measure of remarkable skill and originality, are all elements of the seemingly magical process that takes place within his creative space.